digiltd/oh-rtd-test/Piface-Binding.md

 ## Prerequisites

 In order to communicate with the Raspberry Pi carrying the PiFace daughter board please install the scripts that can be found [here](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.piface/scripts).
+If you upgrade from an older openhab version make sure that you update the scripts to avoid watchdog errors in your logfile.

 ## Binding Configuration